-This case report was conducted in accord with the World Medical Association Declaration of Helsinki.
-The patient has given us a written informed consent for publication as a case report.
+This case report was conducted in accordance with the World Medical Association Declaration of Helsinki.
+The patient has provided written informed consent for publication as a case report.
 The authors have observed ethical issues, including no plagiarism, no data fabrication, and no double publication.